newrelic/newrelic-active-directory-integration/README.md

 ### Process

-> TO-DO - add docs link here

-For detailed instructions, please see the [documentation]().
+For detailed instructions, please see the [documentation](https://docs.newrelic.com/docs/infrastructure/host-integrations/host-integrations-list/active-directory-integration/).

 At a high-level, installation of this integration includes the following steps.